deligoez/xDebug-Toggler/README.md

 ## 🔒  Security and Vulnerability Reporting

-Full information and description of our security policy please visit [SECURITY.md](SECURITY.md)
+For full information and description of our security policy please visit [SECURITY.md](SECURITY.md)

 ## 🎉 Credits